 Best Almond Flour for Amaretti Cookies

-Homemade: You can also make your own almond flour by processing the almonds, or better yet sliced almonds in the food processor or vitamix blender on the highest speeds.
+Homemade: You can also make your own almond flour by processing the almonds, or better yet sliced almonds in the food processor or vitamix blender by pulsing on the highest speeds.
 Do not process for too long at a time or you will get almond butter.
 I have worked with 1/2 a cup at a time with my Vitamix blender and that produced a pretty fine almond flour.
 After processing it, sift it through a sieve to remove larger pieces of almonds.

 If you do not have a Vitamix blender or food processor, this little hand mill grater produces great results, it just might take longer.

 Also, almonds with skin on and off are both fine.

 Store the cookies at room temperature in a covered container or under a dome, for up to 4-5 days.
 The less crispy the cookies start out, the longer they’ll retain their freshness.

 Substitution for Sugar: Replace the amount of sugar listed in the recipe with about 5 tablespoons of Truvia or another granulated sweetener.
 The cookies will taste a bit different, but if you have any experience baking with sweeteners, you already knew that 😉

 The Almond Cookies are quick and easy to make, so I really hope you give them a try and give yourself a chance to fall in love with them just as much as I have!

 You’ll especially enjoy the Italian Cookies if you like marzipan (almond paste) candies, bars or macarons, or basically all things almond.
 The almond extract really elevates the almond flavor by giving you the most amazing Almond aroma in every bite.
 Not only do they smell amazing as the almond cookies bake, but also as soon as you bring them close enough to your face to smell them.